Loading...

 A Deep World

-Originally a student project with Berklee School of Music, later turned personal project.
-Guide a small green creature through a dangerous underwater world—explore, hide, and outmaneuver predators to find your lost friend.
+Student game with collaborators from Berklee School of Music.
+Guide a small green creature through a dangerous underwater world—explore, hide, and outmaneuver procedurally animated predators to find your lost friend.
+Student game turned passion project.

 Development: 3 months, 4 team members.
 In development for final release.